navyumm/React-Name/README.md

 * How to Update Style for Status Bar
 * Hide and Show Status Bar
 * Update Statis with Button Press

+## Platform in React Native

+* What is Platform
+* How to check Platform
+* Apply conditions with Platorms
+* Other Importants